 - Well-articulated maternity and paternity leave policies

 - Resident support groups to help cope with normal residency stress.
-Interns have a support group which meets at least once monthly during conference.
-Second and third year residents have Finding Meaning in Medicine, a group led by several faculty members which allows residents to explore personal feelings related to patient care.
+Interns have a support group that meets at least once monthly during conference.
+Second and third year residents have Finding Meaning in Medicine, a group led by faculty members during a time that allows residents to explore personal feelings related to patient care.

 - A structured professional development curriculum across all three years of training

-- Individual faculty advisors as well as senior resident 'big sibs' advisor
+- Individual faculty advisors as well as pairing with a senior resident 'big sib.’

-- Opportunity to develop personalized Areas of Concentration "AOC's" in Sports Medicine, Leadership in Family Medicine, Underserved Care, Geriatrics, and Global Health.
-These AOC's allow one to specifically investigate a field of interest by choosing a mentor, applying 3 of the 4 electives to exploration in the field, and publishing or presenting a poster which applies to the field.
+- Opportunity to develop personalized Areas of Concentration "AOCs" in Sports Medicine, Leadership in Family Medicine, Underserved Care, Geriatrics, and Global Health.
+These AOCs allow one to specifically investigate a field of interest by choosing a mentor, applying 3 of the 4 electives to exploration of the field, and publishing or presenting a poster that applies to the field.